luis-jmtz/Misc_Data_Cleaner/Cleaned_Files/Thug.md

-Barbarians are people of rage and recklessness that abandon their own safety as to better defeat their enemy.
+Thugs are people of rage and recklessness that abandon their own safety as to better defeat their enemy.

-**Barbarian Martial Mastery**
+**Thug Martial Mastery**
 - Combat Training: All Weapons, Light Armor, Light Shields, Medium Shields
 - Maneuvers: You can learn all Attack Maneuvers.
-You gain Maneuvers as shown in the Barbarian Class Table.
+You gain Maneuvers as shown in the Thug Class Table.
-- Stamina Points: You max number of Stamina Points increases as shown in the Stamina Points Column of the Barbarian Class Table.
+- Focus Points: You max number of Focus Points increases as shown in the Focus Points Column of the Thug Class Table.
 - Techniques: The number of Techniques you know increases as shown in the Techniques Known column of the Champion Class Table.

 **Starting Equipment**